 Do you have any daily routines and/or rituals that you follow?

 Each morning G and I take turns making coffee for each other.
 It sets the tone for the day and reminds us to slow down and enjoy that time with our family.
 I try to walk for an hour each day, whether in the morning or night, and listen to true crime podcasts (right now I’m into Crime Junkies).
 We have the same nighttime routine for Sloan every evening with dinner, a bubble bath, quietly playing in her room, followed by books and “la la” (songs I sing to her every night while she’s in bed).
 We started it because we’d read about the importance of establishing bedtime routines for kids, but I think we all benefit from it.
 Plus, she’s truly an all-star sleeper, which makes us all happy.

 Let’s talk motherhood.
 Your daughter Sloan is now 3 years old.
 How has becoming a mama changed you personally?
 Professionally?

-I thought I was sensitive before having her and she’s just made my heart feel like it’s too big for my chest.
+I thought I was sensitive before having her, but she’s just made my heart feel like it’s too big for my chest.
 I’ve become more patient, less hard on myself, and it’s given me a whole new level of appreciation for my own mom.
-Professionally it’s helped me stay much more focused.
+Professionally, it’s helped me stay much more focused.
 Since I’m juggling so much, I simply have to be a lot more strategic with my time.

 We know that you are close with your own mother.
 What lessons has she passed down to you?

-Always put family first, trust your instincts, and that you’ll never regret going to work out.
+Always put family first and trust your instincts.
+Also, you’ll never regret going to work out.